-From 1 January 2015, all chiropractors who are members of ECU national associations will automatically become members of the EAC.
-This will mean that there will no longer be a fee for membership.
+From 1 January 2015, all chiropractors who are members of ECU national associations are automatically members of the EAC.
+This means that there is no longer a fee for membership specific to the EAC.
 For those who practice/reside in a country where the National Association is not a member nation of the ECU they may apply to the ECU to become an individual member.

 Members of the EAC may apply to become Fellows of the Academy.
 Fellowships are awarded by the EAC Court of Electors upon consideration of applications sent to the Registrar.
 Fellows must display evidence of advanced professional learning to Masters level or equivalent.